JD Edwards Security Audit: 7 Questions To Ask Before Choosing An Audit Solution

 This is one of the most important questions you should ask before zeroing in on any solution.
 Do a thorough analysis of how much time, effort, and cost will the audit solution save if implemented.
 Also, check if the reports provided by the solution are accurate and insightful enough to make a case with your CFO for security improvement budgets.
 A good audit solution should be cost-effective and save considerable audit efforts that translate into cost savings.

-Download the Appsian QCloud Security Audit Datasheet to simplify your JD Edwards audit journey.
+Download the Pathlock QCloud Security Audit Datasheet to simplify your JD Edwards audit journey.